Trichet sees systemic threat, wants Europe banks funded

 "Supervisors must coordinate efforts to strengthen bank capital, including having recourse to backstop facilities, and also taking into account the need for a transparent and consistent valuation of sovereign exposures," he said.

-"The possibility for the EFSF to lend to governments in order to recapitalize banks -- including, if necessary, in non-program countries -- could be of benefit here," he said.
+"The possibility for the EFSF to lend to governments in order to recapitalise banks -- including, if necessary, in non-programme countries -- could be of benefit here," he said.

 (Reporting by Sakari Suoninen, editing by Mike Peacock)